-By default, TPM interacts with port number 2002.
+By default, TPM interacts with port number 3726.
 If that port is busy, the program just initializes the service at the next available port number.
+(For TPM releases 1.4 and earlier, the socket used by default was 2002).

-It is also recommended that you run the service routine in the background to avoid tying up a terminal session.
+It is recommended that you run the service routine in the background to avoid tying up a terminal session.
 To do this, enter the following command: